 If an application isn’t on the safe list, it’s blocked by default.

-Another zero-trust tactic that is closely related to safe-listing is ring-fencing.
+Another zero-trust tactic that is closely related to safe-listing is application containment.
 This tactic helps combat fileless malware.

 Fileless malware uses malicious commands sent to a trusted Windows process like PowerShell to get by antivirus/anti-malware programs.
 This is particularly difficult to protect against without using zero-trust because fileless malware doesn’t contain malware as is recognized by antivirus programs.